 Injured victims in Nevada cannot collect payment from the drunk driver on their own.
 The victim has to file an auto injury lawsuit against the drunk driver to be able to get compensation.

-In the event that you have suffered serious injuries from a collision with a drunk driver in Nevada, you should call our auto accident attorneys at once.
-We’ll provide you with the representation you need and deserve for your injuries .
+In the event that you have suffered serious injuries from an auto collision with a drunk driver in Las Vegas, you should call our seasoned attorneys at once.
+We’ll provide you with the representation you need and deserve for your injuries.

 How Can I Prevent Being Hit by a Drunk Driver?